jschiess/inventory-app/README.md

 > npm i
 ```

-Run the script to build the database
+Run the script to build the database in Development mode.
+It uses Sqlite3.
+In production Mysql is used
 ```bash
 > npm run build-dev
 ```